johnno1962/injectionforxcode/README.md

 in order for it to work so no changes are made to your class source.
 It works for OS X and iOS projects in the simulator and on the device (if you add an extra "run script" build phase as instructed.)

+### Please note

+You must rebuild the plugin with ARC enabled for it to work with Xcode 5 or you will experience crashes as Xcode no longer uses garbage collection.
+You will also need the new property "DVTPlugInCompatibilityUUIDs" in it's Info.plist and some minor changes to scripts i.e. re-sync the source to github.

 A quick demonstration video/tutorial of Injection in action is available here:

 https://vimeo.com/50137444